tamojit-maiti/automated-ts-forecasting/README.md

 # automated-ts-forecasting
-> forecasting a single time-series is easy, forecasting multiple time series is **hard**
+> forecasting a single time-series is easy, forecasting multiple-time series is **hard**

 ## Motivation